ysbaddaden/sinapse/README.md

 # Sinapse

-Ruby EventSource service for PUB/SUB delivery.
+EventSource service for pushing messages written in Ruby.

-Sending messages from the server to a client should be as easy as sending messages from the browser to the server.
-The technology is there (eg: pub/sub, event loops, EventSource); a full featured Ruby solution wasn't.
-Hence Sinapse.
+Pushing messages to the browser or any other kind or client should be as easy as posting from a browser.
+The technology is there with the PUB/SUB solution offered by Redis and the simple server push protocol allowed by EventSource (Server-Sent Events) over regular HTTP.

-This is still a work in progress.
-The library API shouldn't change much, yet it's allowed to change and break at any time.
+Sinapse is a push service running in an event-loop (thanks to Goliath and EventMachine) and takes care of pushing all your events, and to deliver them to whoever is allowed to receive them.

+## How it works

+A user connects to the Sinapse server using a token.
+That token will be associated to a list of channels that the user is authorized to listen to.
+That list of channels can be updated at any time and will be applied live to existing connection, so users will only ever receive what they are allowed to receive.

+This is different from [Faye](http://faye.jcoglan.com) for example, which is a PUB/SUB solution to have clients subscribe and publish to whatever channels they want.
+Sinapse is a push service to notify clients about changes that happened on the backend, and the list of authorized channels is thus kept on the server.

 ## Features

-Sinapse is currently in alpha state, but already provides a nice set of
+Sinapse is still a work in progress, and the API subject to changes, but it already features:
-features:

-- Solid architecture: Goliath + EventMachine + Redis.
+- A solid architecture (Goliath + EventMachine + Redis).
 - EventSource (Server-Sent Events) server with support for CORS requests, authentication and a live updating list of channels.
+- Keep EventSource connection alive by sending comments are regular intervals.
 - Ruby library to manipulate user channels, authentication and to publish messages.
-- Keep EventSource connection alive by sending comments are regular intervals.

 TODO: